ebird/ebirdst/docs/articles/trends.md

   trends (`actual ~ estimated`) for the simulations.
 Positive values of `beta0` indicate that the models are systematically *underestimating* the simulated trend for this species.
-- `trends_version_year`: the version year for the trends data projects.
+- `trends_version_year`: the version year for the trends data products.

 Note that some season dates span two calendar years, for example Canvasback has 2011-2021 trends estimates for a non-breeding season